An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 He pushed the chair he was resting his legs onto and pulled the bottle closer.
 Poured the last load into his glass (holding it right in front of his eye sight) trying to look for the answer in that last wine serving.
 He wanted to get the magical answer, in spite of the fact that he knew the answer would never come even from a very well made wine.

 This time he took an overview of the multiple marks he made on the newspaper and his fantastic analytical abilities kicked in: “Financial stocks are doing well, same the Insurance and Housing.
 So what if China is slowing down by two percent?
 That economy has been red-hot for two decades.
 Is this a sign of a correction?
 How can it be?
 The currency exchange is strictly controlled by the Government.
 They are sitting on a mountain of dollars and the State will eventually chip in if there is need to sustain the growth.
 They have 1.2 billion people to feed, for God’s sake!”
 He cracked a small smile and inevitably released an ironic chuckle which made him look again through the wonderful liquor he was holding in his right hand.
-“Then, why Glenworth?
-This is a great company, solid, efficient, flexible…what if JJ is holding his cards way too close to his chest and he is now throwing bait for me to go chase it?
-What if all that pin pointing towards Wong is just a false lane he wants me to get on?
-What if he is onto something at a giant scale make up in an attempt to get out through a bankruptcy blamed on China operations?”
+“Then, why Glenworth is taking such a great pinch?
+This is a great company, solid, efficient, flexible…what if J.J. is holding his cards way too close to his chest and he is now throwing bait for me to go chase it?
+What if all that pin pointing towards Gang is just a false lane he wants me to get on?
+What if he is onto something at a giant scale make up, in an attempt to get out through a bankruptcy blamed on China operations?”
 This hypothesis was scratched out right away by John with a head shaking that left no doubt whatsoever he wouldn’t even consider it.

 “God!
 How can I even think at a scenario like this?
-There is no way JJ would do a thing similar to what I am envisioning.
+There is no way J.J. would do a thing similar to what I am envisioning.
 His company is everything to him, it’s his baby!
 No way!
 There is no way he would play such a dirty game!”

-He stood up and started walking through the kitchen still holding that glass of God’s favorite liquid trying to solve a puzzle that he didn’t have control over, a puzzle that he realized it could be a lot more complicated than he expected, a puzzle in which he might break his neck.
+He stood up and started walking through the kitchen still holding that glass of God’s favorite liquid trying to solve a puzzle that he didn’t have control over, a puzzle which he realized it could be a lot more complicated than he expected, a puzzle in which he might break his neck.

 “It is not late to back away from this deal; after all, J.J. asked me to give him an answer on Monday.
 I still have tomorrow to chew on it and if I cannot find a decent option to me going there, then so be it!
-Maybe Linda can see something here I cannot see, maybe she would be able to come up with a way to turn this endeavor around without me going there and of course without disappointing JJ”.
+Maybe Linda can see something here I cannot see, maybe she would be able to come up with a way to turn this endeavor around without me going there and of course without disappointing J.J.”

 He looked at the couch she was sleeping on, but saw no movement, no noise whatsoever coming from that direction.

-Linda was sleeping deep.
+Linda was deeply sleeping.
 She was exhausted after the long morning walk, after the long hot bath she took and especially after the unusual encounter she had: the amazing deer salute and later on, the come up against the old farmer with long white hair and beard who looked (in her mind) like one of the Apostles her father used to tell her about when she was just a little girl.